-- Separate MISO and MOSI lines which mean data can be transmitted and received at the same time
+- Support full-duplex communication, which means data can be transmitted and received at the same time.

 Disadvantages of using SPI

-- More Pin ports are occupied, practical limit to the number of devices.
+- More Pin ports are occupied, the practical limit to the number of devices.

 Tips and Tricks when using SPI